 The weekend was supposed to be unusually warm; an Indian summer kind of thing.
 So our mothers packed us in a green Honda Civic hatchback and drove down to the Jersey shore for a long weekend.
 It was a special treat.
 But the rain came just after we arrived and with it the cold and the gray.
 We ventured out once to the boardwalk to find the amusements shut down and the arcades closed.
 The only stores open were the ones that sold sweatshirts and the ones that sold saltwater taffy.
 I never liked saltwater taffy.

 We were told to “make the best of it” and settle in for the next few days.
 Our mothers did just fine.
 They were co-workers at the advertising agency and had known each other for a while.
-They spent their time drinking white wine from clear plastic cups and listened to Frank Sinatra and Bobby Darrin and Elvis.
+They spent their time drinking white wine from clear plastic cups and listening to Frank Sinatra and Bobby Darrin and Elvis.
 They laughed at jokes we didn’t understand and got appropriately outraged at each other’s ex.

 Flower Girl and I bemoaned the lack of a TV and the fact that there was only one board game, Monopoly, and it was missing pieces.
 And we both hated Monopoly.
 “What is wrong with you two?” we were asked.
 “You’re friends, go have fun.”